Proper hydration is one of the keys to feeling and performing your best while running.

 - Regular, steady hydration is important to feel and perform your best on race day.
 Drink water throughout the week, even if you’re not running or working out.
 And be sure to drink water before, during, and after a run.
 Drinking lots of water all at once won’t hydrate you properly and may leave you over-hydrated.

-- Stay hydrated with a reusable bottle filled with tap to do both your wallet and the environment a favor.
+- You can save money and help the planet by staying hydrated with a reusable bottle filled with tap water.
 A 16 oz. bottle of water costs around $1.50.
 That same $1.50 will get you 300 gallons of Cleveland tap water!
-Plus, the production and transportation of plastic bottles and packaging is a drain on resources and most plastic water bottles are disposed of improperly, contributing to plastic pollution.
+Plus, you help reduce plastic pollution and support a less wasteful and energy-consuming process by drinking tap water instead of bottled.

 As with any physical activity, talk with a health professional about what's best for you, especially if you have any medical conditions or health concerns.

-Whatever your hydration needs, Cleveland Water is there for you with great tasting, refreshing H2O!
+Whatever your hydration needs, Cleveland Water is there for you with affordable, refreshing H2O!